core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Keying material: data that is necessary to establish and maintain secure communication among endpoints.
 This includes, for instance, keys and IVs {{RFC4949}}.

-* Authentication credential: set of information associated with an entity, including that entity's public key and parameters associated with the public key.
+* Authentication credential: information associated with an entity, including that entity's public key and parameters associated with the public key.
 Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Further details about authentication credentials are provided in {{sec-pub-key-format}}.

 * Group: a set of endpoints that share group keying material and security parameters (Common Context, see {{sec-context}}).
 That is, unless otherwise specified, the term group used in this document refers to a "security group" (see {{Section 2.1 of I-D.ietf-core-groupcomm-bis}}), not to be confused with "CoAP group" or "application group".

-* Group Manager: entity responsible for a group.
-Each endpoint in a group communicates securely with the respective Group Manager, which is neither required to be an actual group member nor to take part in the group communication.
-The full list of responsibilities of the Group Manager is provided in {{sec-group-manager}}.
+* Group Manager: an entity responsible for a group, neither required to be an actual group member nor to take part in the group communication.
+The responsibilities of the Group Manager are listed in {{sec-group-manager}}.

-* Silent server: member of a group that never sends protected responses in reply to requests.
+* Silent server: a member of a group that never sends protected responses in reply to requests.
 For CoAP group communications, requests are normally sent without necessarily expecting a response.
 A silent server may send unprotected responses, as error responses reporting an OSCORE error.
 Note that an endpoint can implement both a silent server and a client, i.e., the two roles are independent.
 An endpoint acting only as a silent server performs only Group OSCORE processing on incoming requests.
 Silent servers maintain less keying material and in particular do not have a Sender Context for the group.
 Since silent servers do not have a Sender ID, they cannot support the pairwise mode.

 * Group Identifier (Gid): identifier assigned to the group, unique within the set of groups of a given Group Manager.